Yufei-Zheng/Project-WebGame/README.md

 4. Game over if you run out of three lives.

-5. Click anywhere to pause your game.
+5. Click anywhere to pause the running game.

+\* Vedio is attached to show the UI navigation and game operation.